GT-Vision-Lab/VQA/README.md

-Python API and Evaluation Code for Beta v0.9 release of the VQA dataset.
+Python API and Evaluation Code for v0.1 release of the VQA dataset.
 ===================

 This release of the dataset consists of
+- Real
-- 82783 MS COCO training images and 40504 MS COCO validation images (images are obtained from [MS COCO website] (http://mscoco.org/dataset/#download))
+	- 82,783 MS COCO training images, 40,504 MS COCO validation images and 81,434 MS COCO testing images (images are obtained from [MS COCO website] (http://mscoco.org/dataset/#download))
+	- 248,349 questions for training, 121,512 questions for validation and 244,302 questions for testing (3 per image)
+	- 2,483,490 answers for training and 1,215,120 answers for validation (10 per question)
+- Abstract
+	- 20,000 training images, 10,000 validation images and 20,000 MS COCO testing images
-- 248349 questions for training and 121512 questions for validation (3 per image)
+	- 60,000 questions for training, 30,000 questions for validation and 60,000 questions for testing (3 per image)
-- 2483490 answers for training and 1215120 answers for validation (10 per question)
+	- 600,000 answers for training and 300,000 answers for validation (10 per question)

 There are two types of tasks
 - Open-ended task